NOTE: About the term "Mood Music". This was the original term used to

 of music for Chappell between 1955 and 1964.

-In the United States, some of his pieces were released with alternate
+Some of his pieces were re-workings of older pieces with alternate

 A melody he wrote attracted the attention of vocalist Nat King Cole,